dhjaekol/cybersecurity/Assignment1/readme.txt

 Assignment 1 solution
 	- See 'Assignment 1 answers.txt' in this submission for the decrypted text.
-	- To see output of both solutions, run Assignment1.py
+	- To see output of both solutions, run Assignment1.py.
+The decrypted messages will output to console.
+The keys are included in the files.

 Here's how I solved it: